Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowpark/getting_started_with_snowpark.md

 After creating a session, the application code calls `uploadDemoFiles` twice -- once to upload the sample data CSV file, then again to upload the JAR files that will be dependencies of the UDF you'll create.
-The function uses the Snowpark library to create a stage for the uploaded files.
+The method uses the Snowpark library to create a stage for the uploaded files.

-- The `uploadDemoFiles` function takes the name of the stage to which the files should be uploaded, along with a file pattern for passing the names of files to upload.
+- The `uploadDemoFiles` method takes the name of the stage to which the files should be uploaded, along with a file pattern that matches the names of files to upload.

   ```scala